Founder and Executive Director, Space of Her Own, Inc.

 Outside of SOHO, Andrea is an environmental analyst with the US Environmental Protection Agency, supporting local governments with energy and climate change policy.
 Andrea has an honors B.S. in Chemistry and a M.S. in Geography, both from Penn State.
 She has lived in Alexandria, VA with her husband since 2005 and has two children.

-Analyst, ICF International
+Part-time Consultant, ICF International

 Design Patent Examiner, United States Patent and Trademark Office